Announcing our Fully Featured, Portable Solidity Debugger

 sudo with the above commands if you're running Linux.

-More information about how to use Truffle can be found in our documentation, and feel free to reach out on our community Gitter channel, where hundreds of your fellow Trufflers congregate to answer your question.
+More information about how to use Truffle can be found in our documentation, and feel free to reach out on our community GitHub Discussions channel, where hundreds of your fellow Trufflers congregate to answer your question.

 A Quick Thank You¶